-INSPIRE has been evaluated and compared with other state-of-the-art strategies addressing the same problem, using the open-source network simulator ns-3 that implements all the layers of the network stack.
-The different strategies were compared on two examples inspired by real-life deployments of dense WLANs in both professional and domestic environments, representing two optimization tasks of different complexities.
+INSPIRE has been evaluated and compared with other state-ofthe-art strategies addressing the same problem, using the opensource network simulator ns-3 that implements all the layers of the network stack.
+The different strategies were compared on two examples inspired by real-life deployments of dense WLANs in both professional and domestic environments.
 INSPIRE was found to outperform other state-of-the-art strategies by significantly reducing the number of STAs in starvation and increasing the cumulated throughput of the WLANs in only a few seconds.
-Interestingly, it has also demonstrated significantly better empirical performance than its centralized counterpart, which brings another practical example of the superiority of a distributed approach over a centralized approach when addressing a complex issue.